 Now thought is the sense of a sentence.
-And the sense of the sentence is composed of the senses of its ingredient parts (see Handout 5).
+And the sense of the sentence is composed of the senses of its ingredient parts.
 Hence, for Peter and Fenbar, the thought initially expressed with the utterance (4-2) is also different.
 In fact, as things stand, for Fenbar there is no particular thought expressed: he does not understand the utterance.

-THE DIALECTIC.
-It is important to keep track of the dialectic here.
+IMPLICATIONS FOR INDEXICALS.
+It is important to keep track of the main thread of the argument here that began with the question of the sense of 'I'.
 Frege uses this example to claim that the thought expressed by Lauben with (4-1) is not the same as the one expressed by Peter with (4-2).
 For if it were the same, then Lingens, who understood what Lauben was saying, should also have understood what Peter was saying.

 HERBERT GARNER.
-The idea of understanding proper names is refined further when we consider Herbert Garner who knows that Lauben was born on 13/09/75 in Berlin.
-It happens to be, miraculously, that no one was born in Berlin on that day.
+The idea of understanding proper names is refined further when we consider Herbert 359 Garner who knows that Lauben was born on 13/09/1875 in Berlin.
+Suppose that, miraculously, no one else was born in Berlin on that day.
 So we say that Garner can identify Lauben, though again not perceptually.
 Leo Peter can also identify Gustav Lauben ('the doctor living in that house').
 And in this case, Frege says that, in using the name 'Gustav Lauben', they do not speak the same language.